SmrtShopper/smart-shopper/status_report_1.md

 * Add pre-existing categories
 * Check if browser supports the Google Speech to Text API, and if it doesn't, do not display the record button

+#Comments by Ming
+* Yes, we met and I'm glad we met.
+I understand lots of great progess made.
+* You probably figured it out: I credit you all for introducing the class to Postman